uia4j/uia-sim/README.md

 DESim4J aims to port the concepts used in SimPy to the Java world.
 Because there is no `yield` keyword in Java, the framework also implements a __yield-like__ API in package `uia.cor` to meet some coroutine scenarios.

+The [ROAD](ROAD.md) is a RD sub-project that build a abstract simulator of the manufacturing factory.

 [API](https://uia4j.github.io/uia-sim/index.html)

 ## package uia.cor